 We can mindlessly CONSUME social media.
 This choice will likely dishearten us, disconnect from our Spirit, and create DISCOURAGEMENT and DRAIN.

 When someone is in CONSUMER mode and has reached the end of their energy tether---this is where we call it out as evil/dangerous and call for a boycott.
 NO!
-What if we took a healing herb and called it universally toxic and poisoning just because someone overdosed?
+What if we judged a useful medicine the same way and called it universally toxic and poisoning just because someone overdosed?

 We aren’t at the mercy of the social media MONSTER.
 It’s not eating us.
 To take that route is to MISS the real gift and opportunity in front of us.